JayVegada/JayVegada/README.md

 During exam preparation, I noticed that engineering students often spend more time searching for resources than actually learning.
 So I started building structured, syllabus-aligned study platforms to fix that — and haven't stopped since.

-My current focus is strengthening the fundamentals: programming, computer science, problem solving, and systems design.
+My focus right now is strengthening the fundamentals every strong engineer needs: programming, CS theory, problem solving, and systems thinking.
+Long term, I'm building toward intelligent, AI-driven systems that solve meaningful problems at scale — starting with education.

 ---